greywidget/import_test/docs/four.md

         ├── __init__.py
         └── bar.py
 ```
-We have not changed anything else, to both projects are in `sys.path`.
+We have not changed anything else, both projects are in `sys.path`.
 If we
 import now:
 ``` python
 >>> from example import foo